 From the several AM technologies introduced in subsection 2.1, it can be found that directly formed parts often require appropriate machining post-processing to meet engineering needs.
 Therefore, a better solution should be proposed to make the manufacturing of parts more precise and efficient.
 Hybrid AM technology is the solution to this need, the purpose of which is to combine the advantages of AM and SM and minimize the disadvantages of the two manufacturing methods.
 Hybrid AM technology has made some progress since the concept was proposed, especially in commercial machines.
 The LASERTEC 65 3D Hybrid was presented by DMG Mori In 2014, which can build pieces inscribed in a cylindrical space with a base of 600 mm and a weight of 600 kg [28].
 Ibarmia presented the ZVH 45/1600 machine in 2015, that integrates LMD with CNC milling and turning [29].
 The OPM series was developed by Sodick in 2017 and combines SLM and high-speed CNC milling [28].
-The advantages of the hybrid AM process is significantly higher than that of a single CNC machining manufacturing process.
+The advantages of the hybrid AM process have been demonstrated, and existing research shows that the efficiency of the hybrid AM process is significantly higher than that of a single CNC machining manufacturing process.
 Of course, the future trend is not just to simply combine AM and SM processes on the same platform, but also to incorporate intelligent sensing technology into hybrid AM systems, moving towards all-round intelligent manufacturing [30].